You’re doing business, and that business is generating troves of data. Each iota of info may contain key insights to help your business grow,

 8. Creatio (Good for workflow analytics)

-Creatio is a platform that enables anybody to set up business automations without knowing any code.
-They have modules for sales and marketing, both of which have decent analytics tools.
+Creatio is a platform that enables anybody to set up business automation without knowing any code.
+We love this tool's process-driven approach that aligns sales, marketing, and service management with advanced analytics.

 Pros:

-Creatio for marketing has business process management which is for setting up automations.
-You get good monitoring and analysis on the efficacy of these workflows.
-Creatio for sales gives you customer database analytics.
-It collects a range of customer data giving you better ideas as to how to move them through the pipeline, showing you top priority customers.
+Creatio for marketing has business process management for setting up automation.
+You get good monitoring and analysis of the efficacy of these workflows.

 Cons: